sanderburton/Caesar_Cipher/README.md

 specify the amount by which to rotate the characters (forward through the alphabet) as an integer.
 By default the cipher rotates by 10.
 If a character is rotatedd past 'z', it will wrap to the beginning of the alphabet.

+NOTE: when using the smartCipher option, confidence is affected by how many non-letter symbols are found, including punctuation.

 ## Examples
 `msg0.txt` was created by rotating each character by 16 places.
 To decipher this, the default rotation of 10 will work:
 ```